Mechanical Design Drafting Basics Fundamentals Review

 9. Where possible, express angular dimensions in degrees and decimal parts of a degree.

 10. Where plus and minus tolerancing is used, the tolerance preference is bilateral and not unilateral.
-Equal plus and minus values are
+Equal plus and minus values are preferred.

 11. Dimensions are shown outside the outline of the part unless clarity dictates otherwise.